-Ralph Pais has extensive experience counseling clients at all stages of their growth in the commercialization of their intellectual property and associated business transactions.
-He has helped develop model agreements and negotiated complex licensing, distribution, and other commercial agreements for software, SaaS, media, semiconductor, life sciences, and medical device companies.
-Ralph is also deeply involved in the intellectual property and commercial contract aspects of the firm’s M&A practice.
-He has worked on numerous Dropbox acquisitions, more than 50 Facebook acquisitions, as well as other buy-side transactions, as well as numerous sell-side matters, including the sale of Cepheid to Danaher, sale of Jet.com to WalMart, sale of Quip to salesforce.com and sale of Responsys to Oracle.
+Ralph counsels clients at all stages of their growth in the commercialization of their intellectual property and associated business transactions.
+He has developed model agreements and negotiated complex licensing, distribution and other commercial agreements for software, software as a service (SaaS), media, semiconductor, life sciences and medical device companies.
+Ralph is also deeply involved in the IP and commercial contract aspects of Fenwick's mergers and acquisitions practice.

-In addition to his legal practice, Ralph founded and ran the firm’s interim staffing business FLEXbyFenwick for more than 5 years, as well as developed the firm’s DMR program, an internal discovery and diligence team that has evolved into an expanded staff attorney program.
-He is involved in other aspects of innovation within the firm focusing on means to develop new or improved ways of delivering clients services to address their needs.
+In addition to managing his legal practice, Ralph founded and managed the firm’s interim staffing business FLEXbyFenwick for more than five years.
+He also developed the firm’s internal discovery and diligence team that has evolved into an expanded staff attorney program.
+He is involved in other innovation efforts within the firm to develop new or improved ways of delivering services to clients that are tailored to their needs.

-Ralph is also responsible for the firm’s professional development program and coordinating and expanding its international activities.
-Ralph served as one of the firm’s managing partners in 2004 and 2005.
+Ralph is also responsible for developing the Fenwick's professional development program and for coordinating and expanding its international activities.
+He served as one of the firm’s managing partners from 2004 to 2005.

-Ralph previously served as Consul of the Netherlands for Northern California for 16 years, was general counsel to a privately-owned food supplement and cosmetics company, and taught courses on negotiations and advanced negotiations at Stanford Law School from 2001 to 2011 and a course on legal issues for entrepreneurs at the San Francisco campus of the Wharton School in 2011.
+Ralph previously served as Consul of the Netherlands for Northern California for 16 years and was general counsel to a privately-owned food supplement and cosmetics company.
+He also taught courses on negotiations and advanced negotiations at Stanford Law School from 2001 to 2011, and a course on legal issues for entrepreneurs at the San Francisco campus of the Wharton School of the University of Pennsylvania in 2011.